-Example 3.5: Consider the closed symbolic execution graph for program LIST shown in Figure 3.
-It is made finite using the abstraction step described in Example 2.12.
+Example 3.5: Let us consider the closed symbolic execution graph for program LIST shown in Figure 3.
+The graph is made finite using the abstraction step described in Example 2.13.

 Here, we consider a simple term representation function $\operatorname{tr}(x,\langle l,\theta,pc\rangle)$ that returns the value of a variable x using the bindings of θ .
 In particular, linked lists are represented with a list data structure built from nil and cons (i.e., nil denotes an empty list and cons(h,t) denotes a list with head h and tail t).